timongty/tezcrowd/readme.md

 For both crowdfunding models, overfunding beyond the target amount is allowed, and the project end date must be set within a limit of 3 to 45 days.

-In the Flexible (KIA) model, the project owner can claim funds at any time and there are no refunds for supporters.
+In the Flexible (KIA) model, the project owner can claim funds at any time, and there are no refunds for supporters.

 In the Fixed (AON) model, the project owner can only claim funds raised at the end of the project if the target goal has been reached.
-Supporters can claim a refund if the project has failed to achieve its target goal by the end date.
+However, supporters can claim a refund if the project has failed to achieve its target goal by the end date.

-Similar to Indiegogo, project owners can choose to either create a project based on the Flexible (KIA) model or the Fixed (AON) model.
+Like Indiegogo, project owners can either create a project based on the Flexible (KIA) model or the Fixed (AON) model.

-**<h3>MVP</h3>**
+**<h3>Demo</h3>**

+The demo site can be viewed at https://tezcrowd.com.

+There is one sample crowdfunding project with the Flexible (Keep-it-all) Model on the homepage created through the smart contract for this demo.

-For this MVP, users are able to connect their wallets and support a project by pledging Tezos (using a testnet wallet for development purposes).
-The crowdfunding project will be updated with the new pledged total once the transaction is successful.
+Users can connect their wallets and support the sample project by pledging Tezos - a testnet wallet is used behind the scenes for development purposes (no matter which wallet has been connected).

-The homepage is a demo of a sample Flexible (KIA) project created using the crowdfunding smart contract.
+Once the amount has been successfully pledged, the crowdfunding project will be automatically updated with the new progress.

 Future features for Phase 2 if people are keen about TezCrowd: